dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

     ![Image showing the accept button](./media/symantec-portal-basic-accept.png)

-9. Repeat the same process for the SEP Mobile Android app and the Symantec Endpoint Protection Mobile management app.
+9. Repeat the same process for the **Android app** and the **Management App**.

-10. After the Symantec Endpoint Protection Mobile management app is added, select all user groups that need to run the SEP Mobile apps, for example, the Security Group you created earlier.
+10. Select all user groups that need to run the SEP Mobile apps, for example, the security group you created earlier.

     ![Image showing user groups for SEP Mobile apps](./media/symantec-portal-basic-groups.png)

-11. Symantec Endpoint Protection Mobile syncs the devices in the selected groups and starts reporting information to Intune.
+11. SEP Mobile syncs the devices in the selected groups and starts reporting information to Intune.
 You can view this data in the Full Integration section.

-12. Go to **Settings**, choose **Full Integration** under **Intune Integration**.
+Go to **Settings**, choose **Full Integration** under **Intune Integration**.

      ![Image showing SEP Mobile full integration completed](media/symantec-portal-basic-status.PNG)
 ## Next steps